 A. ELIGIBILITY, PUBLISHED STATEMENTS, CAMPAIGN RESTRICTIONS

-Eligibility and appropriateness of standing for the APA Presidency while standing for another APA office.
-Individuals serving in the APA Presidency cycle shall not hold offices within the Association other than the ex officio positions that accompany that office.
-A person elected to the APA Presidency shall, during the term of President-elect, President and Past President, be restricted from holding any other APA office, including divisional offices, that is not an ex officio extension of the Presidential office.
+2. Eligibility and appropriateness of standing for the APA Presidency while standing for another APA office.
+Individuals serving in the APA Presidency cycle shall not hold offices within the Association other than the ex-officio positions that accompany that office.
+A person elected to the APA Presidency shall, during the term of President-elect, President, and Past President, be restricted from holding any other APA office, including divisional offices, that is not an ex-officio extension of the Presidential office.

-Use of list servers (electronic lists).
-APA Central Office will not establish, provide or sell listservs for campaign purposes.
+8. Use of list servers (electronic lists).
+APA Central Office will not establish, provide, or sell list servers for campaign purposes.

 B. STATEMENT OF COMPLIANCE WITH GUIDELINES